LumineerLabs/Puppeteer/README.md

 | string     | wstring     |             |
 | color      | uint32_t    |             |

-[comment]: # (What other types do we want to add here? location mapping to google maps? image? video?)
+[comment]: # (What other types do we want to add here? location mapping to google maps? image? video? external resources?)

 ##### Range #####
 The Range attribute allows the user to specify a valid range of input values.
 It will also generate a slider control for integer types and floating point types with a Step value.
 This attribute is only valid for decimal types.